josh-works/josh-works.github.io/_posts/2025-03-24-coning-intersections.md

 These cones remained in place _for weeks_.
 No one moved them for such a long time.

 Now, the above videos all highlighted the placement of the cones.
+Here's views from a drone, in which the cones are _nearly invisible_.

-Here's a different view, I think the drone perspective is very interesting.
-From most points of view, the cones are almost invisible. what an elegant intervention:
+I think the drone perspective is very interesting.
+From most points of view, the cones are almost invisible.
+I wish cars could be rendered so invisible.
+I resent how much of the visual landscape is filled with cars and asphalt for cars, in the world today.

 [https://www.tiktok.com/@josh_exists/video/7240668293420322091](https://www.tiktok.com/@josh_exists/video/7240668293420322091)